Muybridge in Alaska: 1868

 These photographs capture Southeast Alaska just weeks after the United States delivered 7.2 million dollars to Russia to finalize the purchase of the territory.
-For the U.S., Alaska was a new frontier ripe for settlement and exploitation.
-However, for Alaska Natives, who were neither consulted on the sale nor received anything, the U.S. had invaded their home, which had belonged to them since “time immemorial.”
-Under the direction of Major General Halleck, the U.S. imposed its rule with military force.
+For the U.S., Alaska was a new frontier ripe for exploitation.
+However, for Alaska Natives, who were neither consulted on the sale nor compensated, the U.S. had stolen their land, on which they had lived since “time immemorial.”
+Under the direction of Major General Henry Halleck, the U.S. governed with military force.
 Within months of Muybridge’s visit to Sitka, a clash between Tlingit and U.S. soldiers ended with U.S. soldiers killing several Tlingit.
 The following December in Wrangell, in response to another dispute, U.S. soldiers bombarded the neighboring Tlingit village of Ḵaachx̱an.áakʼw for two days and then publicly hanged the village shaman.
-To this day, Tlingit and other Alaskan Native people continue to struggle for their land, resources and rights.
+To this day, Tlingit and other Alaskan Native people continue to struggle for land, resources, and rights.

 Muybridge in Alaska: 1868 was organized and curated by Marc Shaffer.

 Original stereo views courtesy of Leonard A. Walle.
 Inscribed carte de visite courtesy of Mary Everson.

 Major support for Muybridge in Alaska: 1868 was provided by the Atwood Foundation.